Make-School-Courses/-ARCHIVE-SPD-1.4-Testing-and-Architecture/Lessons/Lesson2.md

 ## Learning Objectives (5 min)

 1. Formally define the word _pseudocode_ and recognize it's role in solving  engineering problems.
-2. Identify and describe pseudocode's role in the _Software Development Life Cycle_.
-3. Implement proper _pseudocode_ that solves real-world problems.
+2. Identify the prime way to enhance developer productivity when constructing software.

 ## Initial Exercise (15 min)